HubBox Software Development Kit (SDK) Integration

 }

-(Remember to call hidePickupConfirmation() in your onCollectPointUnselected callback).
+Remember to call hidePickupConfirmation() inside your onCollectPointUnselected callback.

-Option B (Custom UI): Build your own confirmation display using the collectPointData received in the callback.
-Ensure you clearly show the selected location name and address.
+Build your own confirmation display using the collectPointData object received in the onCollectPointConfirmed callback.
+At a minimum, ensure you clearly display the selected location name and full address.

-1. Receive Data: Have an API endpoint (e.g., /your-checkout-api/update-shipping) that accepts the pickup selection data (ID, name, network, address, pickup flag) sent from the frontend JS.
+1. Receive data - Expose an API endpoint (e.g., /your-checkout-api/update-shipping) that accepts the pickup selection data (ID, name, network, address, pickup flag) sent from the frontend.

-3. Persist on Order: When the order is placed, save the relevant HubBox details (at minimum the collectPointId, collectPointNetwork, collectPointName) with the order data in your database.
-This is needed for fulfillment and manifesting.
+3. Persist on order - When the order is placed, save the relevant HubBox details (at minimum collectPointId, collectPointNetwork, collectPointName) with the order data in your database.
+This is required for fulfillment and manifesting.

-4. Filtering Logic (If needed): Implement logic to filter shipping rates or validate product eligibility based on the pickup flag stored in the session/cart (see Advanced Features below).
+4. Filtering logic (if needed) - Implement logic to filter shipping rates or validate product eligibility based on the pickup flag stored in the session/cart.

-Methods for Sending Selected Pickup Data to Your Backend
+Methods for Sending Pickup Data to Your Backend

-How: Add hidden <input> fields to your main checkout <form>.
-In the onCollectPointConfirmed callback, use JavaScript to set the value of these hidden fields with the relevant HubBox data (e.g., location ID, network).
-When the user submits the form (e.g., proceeds to payment), this data is sent along with other form data.
+Add hidden <input> fields to your main checkout <form>.
+In the onCollectPointConfirmed callback, use JavaScript to populate these fields with the relevant HubBox data.
+When the user submits the form, this data is sent along with other form data.

-Cons: Not suitable for Single Page Application (SPA) checkouts or headless setups where the page doesn't fully reload and data is typically sent via APIs.
+Not suitable for: SPA checkouts or headless setups where data is sent via APIs.

 Example HTML: